 Capture a snip

-In Snipping Tool, select the arrow next to the New button, choose the kind of snip you want, and then pick the area of your screen that you want to capture.
+In Snipping Tool, select Mode (in older versions, select the arrow next to the New button), choose the kind of snip you want, and then select the area of your screen that you want to capture.

 Capture a snip of a menu

 - After you open Snipping Tool, open the menu that you want a picture of.
-(For Windows 7, press Esc before opening the menu.)
+(For Windows 7, press the Esc key before opening the menu.)

-- Select the arrow next to the New button, choose the kind of snip you want, and then pick the area of the screen that you want to capture.
+- Select Mode (in older versions, select the arrow next to the New button), choose the kind of snip you want, and then select the area of the screen capture that you want.

 Annotate a snip

-After you capture a snip, you can write or draw on or around the snip by selecting the Pen button.
+After you capture a snip, you can write or draw on or around it by selecting the Pen or Highlighter buttons.
+Select Eraser to remove the lines you've drawn.

 Save a snip